-This webpage was created to answer many of the most frequently asked questions (FAQs) that people commonly ask regarding applying for a study permit for Canada or student visa for Ukraine, as well as the services that our valued clients receive from us.
+This webpage was created to answer many of the most frequently asked questions (FAQs) that people commonly ask regarding applying for a study permit for Canada, as well as the services that our valued clients receive from us.

 We recommend that you read over the information offered here for your convenience, as you may find that perhaps we have already posted on this FAQs webpage the answer(s) to your question(s).
 If, however, you still have further questions about the programs, process, or services that we provide our customers, please feel free to Contact Us.